Skyblue-tyut/DEGSleepNet/README.md

 DEGSleepNet: A Dual Evolving Graph Network for EEG-Based Single-Channel Automatic Sleep Staging

-As the paper has not been formally published yet, we have initially released the model code.
-The full training and testing code will be made publicly available progressively after the paper is accepted.
+Since the paper has not been formally published, we have released only the model code for now.
+The complete training and testing code will be made available gradually after the paper is accepted.